 I’m always grateful to be a part of the #sharejesus video series, produced by Redeemed Online.
-I’m also really glad that after I did the video they took a nice picture of me (which you can see on this site), since I’ve yet to get any professional pictures of me sans beard.
-I would have done the video for free, but the picture was a nice plus.
+I’m also really glad that after I did the video they took a nice picture of me (which you can see on this site), since I’ve yet to… Continue Reading “The Prodigal Son, with a Twist”

 In 2010 I was part of a video project called “CateQUIZ’em!” where we created a number of short films about chastity.
 This is one of them.
 To be honest, I had forgotten it existed!
 But that is the power of recorded stuff.
-It always comes back to haunt you.
-This has to be one of the strangest videos on chastity ever produced.
-See what I looked like before glasses and bow-ties.
+It always… Continue Reading “You can’t unsee this.”

 A Lenten reflection on the Prodigal Son.